MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-dev-overview.md

 ## Designer

 Designer works in the client and allows you to design pages using drag and drop components.
 Designer lets you build extensions in the client itself by rearranging fields, adding fields, and previewing your changes in page design.
-For more information, see [Using Designer](devenv-inclient-designer.md).
+For more information, see [Use Designer](devenv-inclient-designer.md).

 ## Compiling and deploying